directdemocracy-vote/doc/vote.md

     description: signature of the ballot
     type: string
     contentEncoding: base64
-  edited:
+  published:
-    description: date at which the vote was casted
+    description: date at which the vote was published
     type: string
     format: date-time
   referendum: